apache/systemds/scripts/staging/sklearn/design.rst

 Proposal 2
 ^^^^^^^^^^
-A probably easier approach would involve a indirect mapping to ONNX and then to DML:
+An easier approach would involve a indirect mapping to ONNX and then to DML:

 sklearn --> onnx && onnx --> dml ==> sklearn --> dml

 Sklearn models may be converted to ONNX using the sklearn-onnx_ converter, part of the official ONNX project.
-The conversion from ONNX to DML can be accomplished using the existing [ONNX-Importer](/systemds/scripts/staging/onnx) of systemds.
+The conversion from ONNX to DML can be accomplished using the existing ONNX-Importer of systemds.

 This approach requires fixing the onnx importer and the inclusion of a further dependency. sklearn-onnx_ is published under a MIT license and requires a few other dependencies_.